 How Long Do I Have to File a Truck Accident Claim in California?

-Under California’s statute of limitations, most victims have 2 years from the date of the accident to file a lawsuit against the responsible party.
+Under California’s statute of limitations, most victims have 2 years from the date of the accident to file a lawsuit against a private party, but this time period could be as short as 6 months if there is a potentially at-fault governmental entity.
 If you wait beyond that, the court will not hear your case, and you will not be able to seek compensation.
 There are limits and exceptions to this rule.

 Call an Experienced California Truck Accident Lawyer Today